Christopher Bell (racing driver): Cup Series

+Xfinity and Truck Series

+During the Xfinity season, Bell qualified the JGR No. 19 on pole for the Darlington race.
+He ran inside the top 10 for most of the day but finished 25th after sustaining damage in a restart incident with Ross Chastain during Stage 3.
+In Mexico City, Bell drove the No. 24 for fellow Toyota team Sam Hunt Racing.
+He qualified third but suffered an engine failure while holding that position late in Stage 2, resulting in a 39th-place finish.

+Bell had not been scheduled to compete in the 2025 NASCAR Craftsman Truck Series; however, following injuries sustained by fellow dirt racer Stewart Friesen, he was tapped by Halmar Friesen Racing to drive the No. 52 truck in the August 8 event at Watkins Glen.
+Bell led 30 laps and finished 4th.

 CB Industries

 On September 19, 2019, Bell in conjunction with fellow racer Chad Boat announced the formation of CB Industries, a World of Outlaws sprint car team fielding the No. 21 Mobil 1 Toyota for Christopher Bell.
 In the team's first-ever race on September 21, 2019, they won the Jim Ford Classic.

 On August 13, 2019, the team won with Bell in their first-ever start in the World of Outlaws NOS Energy Drink Sprint Car Series at Tri-State Speedway.

 Personal life

-Bell got engaged to Morgan Kemenah in December 2018 after they had been dating for four and a half years, and they married in February 2020, weeks before the Daytona 500.
+Bell got engaged to Morgan Kemenah in December 2018 after they had been dating for four and a half years, and they married in February 2, 2020 according to Bell's Instagram page, weeks before the Daytona 500.

 Motorsports career results

 Stock car career summary

 † As Bell was a guest driver, he was ineligible for championship points.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)